Sports Biomechanics & Rehabilitation MRes

 Specialise in the physics of sport and gain practical and research skills in the analysis of human movement for sports and clinical rehabilitation

 Human Movement Biomechanics looks to optimise human performance, reduce injury risk, and contribute to the rehabilitation and clinical management of athletes and clients.

 On this course you will have the opportunity to develop expertise in the practical use of state-of-the-art biomechanics equipment, including three dimensional motion capture, marker less motion capture, inertial measurement, electromyography, and force and pressure analysis.

 You will benefit from a wide range of teaching, learning, and assessment modes with an emphasis on practical skills and the use of technology.

-You will benefit from our close relationships with local and national clinical and sports institutions such as the University of Dundee Institute of Sport and Exercise, NHS Tayside, multiple professional sports clubs, and sportscotland - Scotland's national agency for sport.
+You will benefit from our close relationships with local and national clinical and sports institutions such as the University of Dundee Institute of Sport and Exercise, NHS Tayside, and sportscotland - Scotland's national agency for sport.